 If ever there was a cliché for news photography, that subheading sums it up.

-Before I go on, here’s my disclaimer: I don’t advocate making a living chasing ambulances, fire trucks and police to breaking news events for 2 reasons.
+Before I go on, here’s my disclaimer: I don’t advocate making a living chasing ambulances, fire trucks, and police to breaking news events for two reasons.

 - Covering sports is more fun and you at least have predictable hours.

 - More law enforcement agencies have switched from analog to digital hardware, trunking systems and encrypted frequencies.
 This makes monitoring them harder.
 Still, if you pay attention to the fire department frequencies who dispatch paramedics, you can follow some of this action.
 If medical aid is not requested when there are no injuries, you’re out of luck.
 Depending on where you are, the laws are different concerning monitoring emergency services communications.

 If you have your camera, even if it’s a point-and-shoot model, with you all the time, you increase the odds that you will stumble across something newsworthy.